pocl/pocl/doc/sphinx/source/vulkan.rst

 The tests that should work with Vulkan driver can be run with tools/scripts/run_vulkan_tests.

-Devices where this driver was tested:
+This driver was tested with these devices:

 * Intel HD 530 integrated GPU
 * AMD Vega 56 discrete GPU